Meet The Team

 RBT

-Katelyn has been a Childcare professional for 10 years.
-Katelyn started helping children as a behavior technician in 2021.
-She studied at Illinois State University and majored in Theater Design and Production.
-Katelyn is passionate about providing the best possible support to children and their families.
-She loves connecting with each child and working together as a team.
-In her free time, she continues to work on plays and musicals at local theaters in the suburbs of Chicago.
-Katelyn loves spoiling her niece any chance she can get.
+Katelyn has been a childcare professional for 13 years and has been working as a registered behavioral technician for 3 years.
+She studied at Illinois Sate University and majored in Theatre Design and Production.
+In her free time she continues to work on plays and musicals in the suburbs of Chicago.
+She loves spoiling her nieces and nephews.
 Relaxing with a book and her cat is truly a purr-fect weekend for her!

 .png)